RupeshBhandari/rupeshbhandari.github.io/_posts/Operations and Supply Chain Management/2023-01-23-Designing-a-Basic-Operations-and-Supply-Chain-Plan-for-an-Organization.md

 ---
-title: "Designing a Basic Operations and Supply Chain Plan for an Organization "
+title: "Designing a Basic Operations and Supply Chain Plan for an Organization"
 date:   2023-01-23 11:35:00 +0545
 categories: [MBA]
 tags: [Operations, Supply chain]